-The rapid growth of cloud computing in recent times has transformed the global.
-However, it has also brought forth numerous security challenges and threats.
+The rapid growth of cloud computing in recent times has transformed the world.
+However, it has also brought forth numerous cloud security challenges and threats.

-The increasing utilization of the public cloud, involving humongous data, is leading to growing cloud security issues and risks.
+The increasing utilization of the public cloud, involving a huge amount of data, is leading to growing cloud security issues and risks.

 CSA Survey Findings

-The Cloud Security Alliance (CSA), which aims to promote the best practices for cloud security, recently conducted a survey of industry experts pertaining to the greatest security issues in cloud computing.
+The Cloud Security Alliance (CSA), which aims to promote best practices for cloud security, recently surveyed industry experts about the greatest security issues of cloud computing.

-The survey results indicate the possibility of several critical issues such as data breaches, unauthorized access to data resulting from inadequate identity and access management, insecure APIs, service hijacking, Advanced Persistent Threats (APTs) and Denial of Service (DoS), among others.
+The survey results indicate the possibility of several critical issues, such as data breaches, unauthorized access to data resulting from inadequate identity and access management, insecure APIs, service hijacking, Advanced Persistent Threats (APTs), and Denial of Service (DoS).

 1) Data Breaches

-A data breach involves the release of protected or confidential information to unauthorized individuals or groups.
-These can result from targeted attacks or even poor security practices, application vulnerabilities, or human error.
+A data breach involves releasing protected or confidential information to unauthorized individuals or groups.
+These can result from targeted attacks, poor security practices, application vulnerabilities, or human error.

-Multifactor authentication and encryption are two of the security measures that ensure protection against data breaches.
+Multifactor authentication and encryption are security measures that ensure protection against data breaches.

 2) Inadequate Identity and Access Management

-Attacks and security breaches can also result from non-usage of multifactor authentication, lack of ongoing automated rotation of cryptographic keys and certificates, as well as weak password usage.
+Attacks and security breaches can also result from the non-use of multifactor authentication, the lack of ongoing automated rotation of cryptographic keys and certificates, and weak password usage.

-Lack of scalable identity and access management systems also contributes to unauthorized data access.
-Multifactor authentication systems such as a smartcard, OTP and phone authentication can go a long way in addressing this issue.
+The lack of scalable identity and access management systems also contributes to unauthorized data access.
+Multifactor authentication systems, such as smartcards, OTPs, and phone authentication, can help address this issue.

 3) Insecure APIs

-As Application Programming Interfaces (APIs) enable the provisioning, management and monitoring of cloud services, their security is of prime importance.
-The interfaces must be designed to prevent any malicious efforts pertaining to authentication, access control, encryption and activity monitoring.
+Application Programming Interfaces (APIs) enable cloud services’ provisioning, management, and monitoring, so their security is of prime importance.
+The interfaces must be designed to prevent malicious efforts regarding authentication, access control, encryption, and activity monitoring.

 4) System Vulnerabilities

-Attackers can infiltrate and take control of the systems in addition to disrupting the service operations, utilizing the system vulnerabilities or exploitable bugs.
+Attackers can infiltrate and take control of systems and disrupt service operations, utilizing system vulnerabilities or exploitable bugs.

 5) Account or Service Hijacking

-Service hijacking includes attack methods such as phishing, fraud and exploitation of software vulnerabilities that enable attackers to misuse the account access, steal data, impact cloud services and systems, and damage the overall reputation.
+Service hijacking includes attack methods such as phishing, fraud, and exploitation of software vulnerabilities that enable attackers to misuse account access, steal data, impact cloud services and systems, and damage the overall reputation.

-Wherever possible, organizations should prohibit the sharing of account credentials among users and leverage strong two-factor authentication techniques.
+Organizations should prohibit sharing account credentials among users and leverage two-factor solid authentication techniques wherever possible.

 6) Malicious Insider Threats

-The threat caused by insiders with malicious intent, who might be system administrators having access to critical systems and sensitive information, can have a tremendous impact on a company’s security.
+The threat caused by insiders with malicious intent, who might be system administrators having access to critical systems and sensitive information, can tremendously impact a company’s security.

-To control this, the CSP needs to ensure effective policies, segregation of duties and proper logging, auditing and monitoring of administrators’ activities.
+To control this, the CSP must ensure effective policies, segregation of duties, and proper logging, auditing, and monitoring of administrators’ activities.

 7) Advanced Persistent Threats (APTs)

-Advanced Persistent Threats (APTs) steal data and Intellectual Property (IP) by infiltrating the IT systems of target companies.
-The common points of entry for APTs are spear-phishing, direct hacking systems and use of unsecured or third-party networks.
+Advanced Persistent Threats (APTs) steal data and Intellectual Property (IP) by infiltrating target companies’ IT systems.
+The common entry points for APTs are spear-phishing direct hacking systems and the use of unsecured or third-party networks.

 Though APTs are difficult to detect and eliminate, they can be restricted with proactive security measures.